sheldonucr/ucr-eecs168-lab/lab1/README.md

 ### Deliverables for your lab report.

-* Name, SID, Session(021,022), ENGR ID, UCR NetID, your partner name
+* Name, SID, Session(021,022), ENGR ID, UCR NetID, your partner name (Partners only available upon request)

 * Summary of what you learned thru this lab (One paragraph)